music-suite/music-util/README.md

 Withoug this utility, the developer would need to manually traverse and reinstall all dependencies whenever a low-level package is rebuilt.
 The dependency tree is hardcoded into the `music` program for now.

+> Note: This is *not* a replacement for `cabal install`, it works on the source level and needs cabal to operate properly.

 ## Generate documentation

 This command generates and uploads API and reference documentation to the Music Suite web site: